rgolubtsov/reporter-multilang/README.md

 ---

-**TODO:** Provide brief description of the project and other related sections (overview, design, building, running, etc.) just like in [this readme doc](https://github.com/rgolubtsov/virtblkiosim/blob/master/README.md "VIRTual BLocK IO SIMulating (virtblkiosim)") or whatsoever.
+**TODO:** Provide a brief description of the project and other related sections (overview, design, building, running, etc.) just like in [this readme doc](https://github.com/rgolubtsov/virtblkiosim/blob/master/README.md "VIRTual BLocK IO SIMulating (virtblkiosim)") or whatsoever. :cd:

----

-:cd: